sy2002/QNICE-FPGA/doc/VGA_Features.md

 ## Video RAM
 The VGA module contains a (separate from the CPU) Video RAM.
 This memory is divided into three different blocks:
-* Display RAM: Contains the characters and colour (when in text mode) or the bitmap (when in graphics mode).
+* Display RAM: Contains the characters and color (when in text mode) or the bitmap (when in graphics mode).
 * Font RAM: Contains the bitmaps of the individual characters.
-* Palette RAM: Contains the palette used when in 16-colour mode.
+* Palette RAM: Contains the palette used when in 16-color mode.

 All three memory blocks are accessed by first setting up the address and then reading/writing the data at the specified address.

 ### Display RAM
 The Display RAM has a size of 64 kW.
-This corresponds to 20 screens (= 800 lines) of text when in 16-colour text mode.
+This corresponds to 20 screens (= 800 lines) of text when in 16-color text mode.

 The address in the Display RAM is dependent on the display mode.
-In 16-colour text mode, the address is calculated from the cursor position and the cursor offset.
+In 16-color text mode, the address is calculated from the cursor position and the cursor offset.
 In other words: